googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 ### Display an Interstitial Ad

 An `InterstitialAd` is displayed as an Overlay on top of all app content and is statically placed.
 Which means it can not be added to the Flutter widget tree.
-You can choose when to show the add by calling `show()` after the ad is loaded.
+You can choose when to show the ad by calling `show()` after the ad is loaded.

 ```dart
 myInterstitial.show();